 - Will the UCR Campus Apartments be open for Fall, 2020?

-- I renewed my current Campus Apartment contract for next year.
+- I renewed my 2019-20 Campus Apartment contract for this coming year.
 Is it still going to be honored?

-1. What current safety precautions has Housing taken in response to COVID-19?
+What safety precautions and actions did Housing take this past Spring in response to COVID-19?

 Student resident safety and welfare have been our highest priority since the onset of the COVID-19 pandemic.
 We feel fortunate to have been highly successful in our efforts to date.